 The bill also outlines the consequences for employers who fail to pay their contributions, interest, and penalties, including the assignment of a delinquent rate that includes a two percent (2%) tax rate increase.
-For new employers, the contribution rate will be based on the average rate of contributions paid by their major industrial classification, with a minimum rate of one percent (1%) and a similar maximum contribution cap.
-The adjustments to the contribution rates and the establishment of experience periods for new employers are also detailed, ensuring that the total contributions do not exceed the specified maximum.
-The act is set to take effect on January 1, 2026.
+Furthermore, it establishes that new employers will pay contributions based on the average rate of their major industrial classification, with a minimum rate of one percent (1%) and a similar maximum contribution cap.
+The adjustments to the contribution rates will be determined annually, and the bill is set to take effect on January 1, 2026.

 Statutes affected: